Brooklyn Tower: Banking hall

 At the center of the banking room is a rotunda, which was added in the 1931–1932 expansion.
 The rotunda contains twelve red marble columns.
 The capitals of each column are gilded and are designed in the Corinthian order, with medallions of dimes.
 The columns hold up a decorated, multicolored entablature, which surrounds a sky-blue circular dome at the center.
 There are also pink marble benches at the columns' bases.
 Underneath the dome is a three-faced bronze clock, which stands on a black-marble pedestal and is encircled by a marble bench.

 The banking room's southwest corner contains a pair of tall marble columns on either side of the main entrance.
 The southeast corner includes a pair of marble columns, between which a marble staircase leads down to a triangular lobby and a vestibule on DeKalb Avenue.
 The DeKalb Avenue lobby has walls with marble wainscoting and scalloped pilasters, above which runs a cornice with a Greek-key pattern.
 Ornamental screens are placed across doorways that lead from the lobby to the basement.
 The entrance vestibule has marble walls with bronze grilles.
 Both spaces contain coffered ceilings.
 Above the lobby and vestibule is the Ladies' Lounge, which overlooks the banking room.
 The lounge's floor is similar in design to the hexagonal floor of the banking room.
 The walls contain marble wainscoting and wallpaper, topped by a multicolored cornice.

-Amenities
+Lobby and amenities

+The double-height residential lobby on Fleet Street has white oak walls.
+Designed by the firm of Woods Bagot, the residential lobby contains milled wooden panels interspersed with wooden slats, as well as wood veneers.
+The lobby also contains some stone surfaces and a vaulted ceiling, both of which were intended to reference the design of the banking hall.